ecridge/icetimer/README.md

 from its source files using the Processing IDE, the latest version of which can be downloaded from <https://processing.org/download/>.

-Make sure that all of the .pde files and the data folder are together within the same parent folder - this should already be the case if you have downloaded and extracted the IceTimer-1.1-Source.zip archive.
-Use the IDE to open the file IceTimer.pde and choose 'Sketch' > 'Run' from the menu to check that everything is working.
-You can then export an application for your system by choosing 'File' > 'Export Application'.
+Make sure that all of the `.pde` files and the data folder are together within the same parent folder – this should already be the case if you have cloned the repository or downloaded one of the [archived releases](https://github.com/joecridge/IceTimer/releases).
+Use the IDE to open the file `IceTimer.pde` and choose `Sketch` > `Run` from the menu to check that everything is working.
+You can then export an application for your system by choosing `File` > `Export Application`.

 You can also compile IceTimer directly from its Java source file but you will need to install the Processing library to be able to do this.